adap/flower/examples/pytorch-federated-variational-autoencoder/README.md

 # Federated Variational Autoencoder with PyTorch and Flower

 This example demonstrates how a variational autoencoder (VAE) can be trained in a federated way using the Flower framework.
+This example uses [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the CIFAR-10 dataset.

 ## Set up the project